bastienleonard/pysfml-cython/doc/sphinx/source/index.rst

 .. note::

-   Make sure you read the :ref:`caveats` page, so that you know what the most important current limitations.
+   Make sure you read the :ref:`caveats` page, so that you know what the most important current limitations are.

 Contents: